MrMicky-FR/FastBoard/README.md

 ### Creating a scoreboard

-Just create a new `FastBoard` and update the title and the lines:
+Simply create a new `FastBoard` and update the title and the lines:

 ```java
 FastBoard board = new FastBoard(player);